 Even if you are already being treated for allergies by your doctor, there are other steps you can take that will improve your quality of life.
 The solution can be as simple as getting a dehumidifier or air purifier; these help to alleviate the pressure on your sinuses.
 Another would be cleaning the places that you know trigger your symptoms.

 Getting an air filter at your work may be difficult, but rarely would a boss turn down someone who volunteered to clean.
 There are many types of household cleaners and vacuums that can help you get rid of the allergens in your home.
 You don’t have to suffer silently.
-Recognize the symptoms, get educated, visit your doctor, and attack these unwanted spores in your home.
+Recognize the symptoms, get educated, visit your doctor, and attack these unwanted spores in your home with high-pressure cleaning.
 You will go from grumpy and stuffy to gracious and smiling in no time!